ant-design/ant-design/docs/spec/buttons.en-US.md

 **How to Decide Button Ordering**

 - Conversation Flow: place buttons in the order similar to a conversation between computers and users. **Ask users the needed actions or your desired actions, then present the risks involved.**
-- Navigation Flow: for example, if button represents going back, should be placed on the left implying it is going to the previous step.
+- Navigation Flow: for example, if a button represents going back, should be placed on the left implying it is going to the previous step.

 ### Button Group